allenyh/ncs_following_demo/README.md

 ***

 ## How use this docker image
-first plug in an NCS and run the following command on your duckiebot
+First plug in an NCS and run the following command on your duckiebot

 `
-duckiebot $ docker run -it --net host --privileged -v /dev/bus/usb:/dev/bus/usb allenou/ncs_following_demo `
+duckiebot $ docker run -it --name ncs_following --net host --privileged -v /dev:/dev -v /data:/data allenou/ncs_following_demo

-#TODO how to use

-#TODO image explanation
+`

+## Image reference
+This docker image is built from a github project called [ncs_lane_following](https://github.com/ARG-NCTU/ncs_lane_following) under ARG-NCTU, which is made by [Peter Hung](https://github.com/losttime1001)

 #TODO model explanation